Mastering Bar Chords Will Bring You FREEDOM On The Guitar

 Players that have learned to play bar chords often report to me that they can now finally play that song they've always wanted to play.
 In some cases, it opens up entire artists who were previously 'off limits' due to the chords they write their songs with.

-- You’ll no longer be restricted to playing songs written in the common “open position” keys.
+- You'll no longer be confined or restricted to playing songs written in the common "open position" keys.

-- You’ll no longer sigh when you see a song that you want to learn contains a bar chord.
+- You'll no longer sigh in disappointment when you discover that a song you want to learn contains a bar chord.

 The collection of bar chords I will teach you will put any song within your reach, as we'll be covering absolutely ALL of the most common chords you come across as a guitar player.